CURRICULUM

 Skills

-Students are now building on cause and consequence to consider the significance of historical events.
+Students are continuing to develop their explanation of the significance of historical events by using multiple link phrases in their answers.
 They can also explain the different experiences within a time period, for example the rich and poor or men and women.
-Students should now be able to paraphrase the opinion of an historian and suggests whether their view of an event or person is positive, negative or balanced, Students use these skills to demonstrate a clear understanding of the difference between sources and interpretations.
+Students should now be able to paraphrase the opinion of an historian and suggests whether their view of an event or person is positive, negative or balanced.
+Students will begin to develop this by applying expert knowledge to the historian’s interpretation.

 History of voting in Britain